-A weekly podcast that searches for the truth about psychiatric prescription drugs.
-Featuring interviews with mental health professionals such as Dr David Healy, Dr Joanna Moncrieff and Professor Peter Gøtzsche and those with lived experience, this podcast presents the reality of taking and withdrawing from psychiatric medications.
+A weekly podcast featuring interviews with mental health professionals such as Dr David Healy, Dr Joanna Moncrieff and Professor Peter Gøtzsche and those with lived experience.

 Taking Back Control

-To respond to the situation, the Quebec Alternative Mental Health Resources Group (RRASMQ) and the Association of Mental Health Intervention Groups in Quebec (AGIDD-SMQ) in collaboration with ÉRASME (Research Team and action in mental health and culture) have developed this personal guide to Autonomic Management of Medication.
-Guide proposes a process of reflection and action aimed at better knowing and understanding one’s medication, its role and effects in all aspects of life.
-It helps the person to recognize needs and to be more informed in decision-making.
-Contact Laurieoakley217@gmail.com for more information.
+The Quebec Alternative Mental Health Resources Group (RRASMQ) and the Association of Mental Health Intervention Groups in Quebec (AGIDD-SMQ) in collaboration with ÉRASME (Research Team and action in mental health and culture) have developed this personal guide to Autonomic Management of Medication.

-The book provides a new roadmap for prescribers, therapists, patients and their families that will enable patients to taper off their drugs and achieve emotional and physical recovery and well-being.
-At the same time, it provides an improved treatment approach for all patients regardless of whether or now they are taking psychiatric drugs.
+A roadmap for prescribers, therapists, patients and their families intended to enable patients to taper off their drugs and achieve emotional and physical recovery and well-being.

-This website offers an accumulation of information regarding all psychiatric medications and withdrawal.
-It also has a tool for connecting with others in your area.
+An accumulation of information regarding psychiatric medications and withdrawal including TWP Connect , a tool for connecting with others in your area.

-Benzodiazepine Information Coalition is a non-profit organization that advocates for greater understanding of the potentially devastating effects of commonly prescribed benzodiazepines such as Xanax, Ativan, Valium, and Klonopin, as well as prevention of patient injury through medical recognition, informed consent, and education.
-We seek change by educating and partnering with doctors, mental health providers, journalists, lawmakers, researchers, the benzodiazepine-impacted community, and society at large.
+Advocates for greater understanding of the potentially devastating effects of commonly prescribed benzodiazepines such as Xanax, Ativan, Valium, and Klonopin, as well as prevention of patient injury through medical recognition, informed consent, and education.

-The only medically researched method of tapering off benzodiazepines that we are aware of was done by Dr. Heather Ashton.
-Her work in the field of benzodiazepine withdrawal syndrome resulted in what we’ve come to know as the Ashton Manual.
+Dr. Heather Ashton’s work in the field of benzodiazepine withdrawal syndrome resulted in what we’ve come to know as the Ashton Manual.